machineagency/knitscape/README.md

   - edit overall gauge/stitch aspect, and fit chart on gauge change
   - how to define different gauges for different regions of the chart? is that even a good idea?
+- errors/verification
+  - highlight floats over max float distance
+  - highlight unstable loops in sim
+  - highlight stitch slopes?
+  - how to show if loops are transferred outside bounds?
 - blocks
   - You should be able to download any block as a bitmap. should be not hard to implement. perhaps also download any block as a punchcard.